Rh blood group system: Function

 On the basis of structural homology it has been proposed that the product of RHD gene, the RhD protein, is a membrane transport protein of uncertain specificity (CO2 or NH3) and unknown physiological role.
 The three-dimensional structure of the related RHCG protein and biochemical analysis of the RhD protein complex indicates that the RhD protein is one of three subunits of an ammonia transporter.
 Three recent studies have reported a protective effect of the RhD-positive phenotype, especially RhD heterozygosity, against the negative effect of latent toxoplasmosis on psychomotor performance in infected subjects.
 RhD-negative compared to RhD-positive subjects without anamnestic titres of anti-Toxoplasma antibodies have shorter reaction times in tests of simple reaction times.
 And conversely, RhD-negative subjects with anamnestic titres (i.e. with latent toxoplasmosis) exhibited much longer reaction times than their RhD-positive counterparts.
 The published data suggested that only the protection of RhD-positive heterozygotes was long term in nature; the protection of RhD-positive homozygotes decreased with duration of the infection while the performance of RhD-negative homozygotes decreased immediately after the infection.
 The overall change in reaction times was always larger in the RhD-negative group than in the RhD-positive.

+Non-human Rh proteins

+Rh-like proteins can be found even in species other than vertebrates (which have red blood cells) – worms, bacteria, and algae.
+All these Rh proteins have the same biochemical function of transporting CO_{2}, differing slightly in their amino acid sequences.
+The Rh family as a whole is related to ammonia transporters (Amt).
+In C. elegans worms, disruption of the Rh1 gene causes growth defects under high CO_{2} levels.
+Chlamydomonas reinhardtii algae fail to grow rapidly if its Rh gene is knocked down.
+Although in vitro evidence shows the Rh complex is capable of moving ammonia, its disruption does not cause growth defects under modified ammonia levels.